What to bring to uni

 Joining the university

-Deciding what to bring to university and what to leave at home can be challenging – our packing lists will help you make sure you’ve got everything you need to start your degree.
+Deciding what to bring to uni and what to keep at home can be a challenge.
+Use our packing lists make sure you’ve got everything you need to start your degree.

-- Pack a 'moving in' box with essentials – you'll want your phone charger, ID, keys and snacks first when you move in so put these together and make sure you know which box they're in
+- Bring a 'moving in' box with essentials – you'll want your phone charger, ID, keys and snacks on your first day so put these together and make sure you know where to find them

-- Pack soft things in foldable bags or bin liners instead of hard suitcases so they'll squeeze into oddly shaped car spaces
+- Pack soft things in foldable bags or bin liners so they'll squeeze into oddly shaped car spaces

 - Put light items in big boxes – packing heavy items in large boxes makes them very difficult to move